emmeline-brown/archive_emmeline-brown.github.io/_posts/2020-06-28-sunday-reading.md

 Though possibly this could just go on a goodreads or blogreads, instead it's going here # this way I can add a few more comments and get some more experience of github.io.
 Here are a few things I have read this Sunday:

-1) Like a good aspiring tech bro* I have read about dun dun dunnn... personal development.
-[medium/21-examples-of-personal-development-goals-for-a-better-you](https://medium.com/@iosipratama/21-examples-of-personal-development-goals-for-a-better-you-7dddcbc2f1b1) (soon I will be able to microdose, fall asleep at the wheel of my Tesla, and high five all my female colleagues like the best of them).
+1) Like a good aspiring tech bro* I have read about dun dun dunnn... personal development- [medium/21-examples-of-personal-development-goals-for-a-better-you](https://medium.com/@iosipratama/21-examples-of-personal-development-goals-for-a-better-you-7dddcbc2f1b1) (soon I will be able to microdose, fall asleep at the wheel of my Tesla, and high five all my female colleagues like the best of them).

-2) Secondly, in a similar vein, I read How to Spend it, https://howtospendit.ft.com/mens-style/208114-how-dress-like-tech-bro.
+2) Secondly, in a similar vein, I read How to Spend it, [ft.com/how-dress-like-tech-bro](https://howtospendit.ft.com/mens-style/208114-how-dress-like-tech-bro).
 My synopsis of this article is that those in the Valley have en masse affected variations on the Steve Jobs turtleneck and the Mark Zuckerberg greyscale to demonstrate their commitment to functionality and code while rebelling against corporate norms.